OpenKneeboard/OpenKneeboard/docs/how-to/wacom.md

 ## Using Wacom's drivers

-If you're running v1.3, you need to enable the tablet by:
+You need to enable the tablet by:

 1. Open OpenKneeboard's settings page (bottom left)
 2. Go to the input settings page